Is the website displaying in the correct language? Please confirm or select a different language.

 - Turn off all sensitive electrical equipment on the structure.
 Never weld on an active weighing structure.

-- Ensure the weigh module or assembly is securely bolted to the structure, then safely remove the load cell.
+- Verify the weigh module or assembly is securely bolted to the structure, then safely remove the load cell(s).

 - Insert a spacer or dummy load cell in its place for the entire welding duration.
-If needed, use appropriate lifts or jacks on suitable jacking points to raise the structure safely to remove load cells and replace them with dummy cells.
-Inspect the mechanical assembly before carefully lowering the structure back onto the weighing assembly with dummy cells.
+If needed, use appropriate lifts or jacks on suitable points to raise the structure safely.
+Inspect the mechanical assembly before lowering the structure onto the weighing assembly with dummy cells.

-- Ensure all welding grounds are in place prior to starting the welding work.
+- Ensure all welding grounds are in place prior to welding.

 - When welding is complete, return the load cells to their assemblies.
-Inspect the mechanical integrity, reconnect electrical equipment and turn on.
-Scale calibration may be required at this point.
+Inspect the mechanical integrity, reconnect any electrical equipment and turn it on.
+Scale calibration may be required at this point to verify functionality.

-When removing a load cell prior to welding is not possible, take the following precautions to protect the weighing system and minimize chances for damage.
+When it is not possible to remove the load cell, take the following precautions to protect the load cell assembly and minimize the potential for damage.

 - Inspect the entire system for electrical connections and grounding.

-- Disconnect the load cell from all electrical connections, including at the junction box.
+- Disconnect the load cell from all electrical connections, including the junction box.

-- Insulate the load cell from the ground by connecting the input and output leads, then insulate the shield lead.
+- Insulate the load cell by connecting the input and output leads, then insulate the shield lead.

-- Place a bypass cable to reduce the flow of current through the load cell.
-Do this by connecting the upper load cell mount or assembly to a solid earth ground, terminating with bolts for low-resistance contact.
+- Place a bypass cable to reduce the current flow through the load cell.
+Connect the upper load cell mount or assembly to a solid grounding, terminating with bolts for low-resistance contact.

-- Ensure all welding grounds are in place prior to starting the welding work.
+- Check all welding grounds are in place prior to welding.

 - Be aware of mechanical overloading conditions and prevent them.